AdobeDocs/commerce-admin.en/help/content-design/media-gallery-asset-management.md

     ![Asset Actions](./assets/media-gallery-asset-actions.png)<!-- zoom -->

-    The asset details will be displayed on a slide panel.
+    The asset details are displayed on a slide panel.
 They include the information where the asset is being used:

    - **[!UICONTROL Categories]**
    - **[!UICONTROL Products]**